-The project elevation is approximately 3,120 feet above mean sea level (AMSL).
-Sheetwashing and some rilling occur generally from the southwest to the northeast.
+The project elevation is approximately 3,200 feet above mean sea level (AMSL).
+A perennial drainage runs parallel from south to north about three-quarters of a mile to the west of the project site.
 To the south, the peaks of the San Gabriel Mountains rise above 10,000 feet and are often capped with snow until late spring or early summer.
 The area currently exhibits a relatively arid climate, with dry, hot summers and cool winters.
 Rainfall ranges from five to 15 inches annually (Jaeger and Smith 1971:36-37).
 Precipitation usually occurs in the form of winter and spring rain or snow at high elevations, with occasional warm monsoonal showers in late summer.